What is Ferrlecit?

-Ferrlecit® is an iron replacement product for the treatment of iron
+Ferrlecit is an intravenous (IV) iron replacement product for the treatement of

-deficiency anemia in adult patients and in patients age 6 years and older with chronic
+iron deficiency anemia in patients 6 years and older with chronic kidney disease

-kidney disease receiving hemodialysis who are receiving supplemental epoetin therapy.
+receiving chronic hemodialysis (HD) and supplemental epoetin therapy.

 A proven choice to fit your anemia treatment needs1,2